Just another PLM WordPress site

 What makes these numbers even more startling is the fact that many car accidents can be avoided.

-The Wilmington car accident lawyers at Rhoades & Morrow are committed to helping car accident victims claim the justice and compensation they deserve.
+The Delaware car accident lawyers at Rhoades & Morrow are committed to helping car accident victims claim the justice and compensation they deserve.
 Injuries suffered in a motor vehicle accident can be severe and may require long recovery periods or result in permanent disability.

 Determining the cause of a car accident allows victims to hold all responsible parties liable for their injuries and damages.

 People make mistakes all the time.
 But when they result in a car accident, the consequences can be catastrophic.
 The list of possible driver errors leading to a car accident are infinite, but there are several common errors that drivers make that result in serious and sometimes fatal accidents.

 The leading cause of driver error is distracted driving.
 While the decision to text or use a cell phone while driving is a personal choice, this decision can lead to driver error.